fauxtix/PropertyManagerFL/README.md

 Feel free to contact me with any feedback or inquiries.

-Thank you for using Daisy Pets!
+Thank you for using PropertyManagerFL!

 #